shopware/docs/products/paas/build-deploy.md

 Make sure to replace `%place your key here%` with your actual token.
 You can find your token by clicking 'Install with Composer' in your Shopware Account.

-## Extending Shopware: Plugins & Apps
+## Extending Shopware - plugins and apps

 The PaaS recipe uses the [Composer plugin loader](https://developer.shopware.com/docs/guides/hosting/installation-updates/cluster-setup#composer-plugin-loader).